Development of 5G networks in Ukraine

 In early June 2022, it became known that Russian operators had reduced prices for calls to the LPR, DPR, Kherson region and Zaporozhye.
 In some cases, the cost of communication approached the prices in the Russian Federation.

-As told "" in To the businessman, Ministry of Digital Science"" VimpelCom reduced the tariffs for outgoing calls to the numbers of the LPR and DPR from 25 rubles to 3 rubles per minute.
+As told "" in To the businessman, Ministry of Digital Development"" VimpelCom reduced the tariffs for outgoing calls to the numbers of the LPR and DPR from 25 rubles to 3 rubles per minute.
 On the operator's website, this information is confirmed: a call to numbers with codes + 7949 (LPR and DPR), + 7959 (Kherson region) and + 7990 (Zaporozhye) is classified as international, but costs only 3 rubles per minute of conversation and SMS message.

 Tele2 told the publication that calls to the numbers + 7949, + 7959 and + 7990 are defined as long-distance.
 MTS defines calls to the numbers of DPR and LPR operators as long-distance, but calls to + 7 Telecom numbers will be charged as international.
 MegaFon's support service reported that numbers with code + 7 are charged as Russian, but a number with code + 7990 is "not displayed" in the operator's database.

-At the end of May 2022, Deputy Prime Minister Dmitry Chernyshenko instructed the Ministry of Digital Science to develop uniform standards in the field of providing cellular communications to the territories of the DPR and LPR.
+At the end of May 2022, Deputy Prime Minister Dmitry Chernyshenko instructed the Ministry of Digital Development to develop uniform standards in the field of providing cellular communications to the territories of the DPR and LPR.
 He pointed out that the department, together with "colleagues from the border regions," should "analyze all problematic issues related to the coverage of the territory of the LPR and DPR with cellular communications," as well as exclude the use of non-state and unreliable communication services.

 Ukraine disconnected communication in the Kherson region.
 You can only call Russian SIM cards